Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

 .. literalinclude:: src/authorization/tutorial/__init__.py
    :lines: 21-27
    :linenos:
+   :lineno-start: 21
    :emphasize-lines: 1-3,6-7
    :language: python

-(Only the highlighted lines need to be added.)
+Only the highlighted lines need to be added.

 We are enabling an ``AuthTktAuthenticationPolicy``, which is based in an auth ticket that may be included in the request.